everettraven/wranglr/README.md

 ### Output

-`synkr` currently supports Markdown and JSON output formats.
+`synkr` currently supports Markdown, JSON and web output formats.

 An example of the JSON output (configured with a single source):